gltewalt/go-fish/README.md

 A "work in progress" example for https://rosettacode.org/wiki/Go_Fish

 TODO:
-- Add a quit option in player-turn
-- Go Fish is supposed to be played until all 13 books are found, but right now this goes until all the cards in the pile are gone.  <-- Fix
+- add a card to a hand if player is out of cards

 ![](/data/f.png)